Reference Applications

 Examples built with K9-AIF

-Practical demos showing how K9-AIF structures routing, orchestration, squads, agents, model abstraction, and domain workflows in real AI applications.
+Practical demos showing how K9-AIF structures routing, orchestration, squads, agents, model abstraction, governance, and domain workflows in real AI applications.

 These examples show how the K9-AIF Framework can be applied to practical, domain-oriented AI systems while preserving architectural structure, modularity, and governance.

-Featured Example
+Flagship Example

 ACME Support Center

-ACME Support Center demonstrates how K9-AIF can structure a customer-facing support system using specialized agents, configurable reasoning behaviors, and stable framework architecture.
+An enterprise-style support workflow example built on the K9-AIF Framework.
+Demonstrates how K9-AIF structures a customer-facing support system using specialized agents, configurable reasoning behaviors, and stable framework architecture.

 • Router → Orchestrator → Squad → Agent execution flow